darkalchemy/Pu-239/README.md

 #### Notes:
 If sudo is necessary to run uglify.php without errors, then you have the permissions set incorrectly.
 See the wiki for a brief example.

+#### IP Addresses
+With the exception of the peers table, this project does not store the IP address of any user in the database.
+In addition, the users IP is not stored by default, the site administrator must manually change this setting to store IP addresses using memcached.
+In time, the peers table will also be replaced with memcached, so that no IP will stored in the database.

 #### Translations:
 This project uses gettext to manage text strings.
 Unfortunately, it is not yet 100%.
 There are still quite a few hard coded strings left here and there.
 If you would like to see a specific translation or assist with a current translation, please join us at [Transifex](https://www.transifex.com/pu-239/).